-- Drain excess water from clams (in shells).
+- Remove any excess water from the clams (in shells).

-- Place the clams in an air-tight and moisture-resistant container/ bag.
+- Put the clams in an airtight, moisture-resistant container or bag.

-- Release excess air, close the storage bag and freeze.
+- Remove any excess air, then seal the storage bag and place it in the freezer.

 If you choose to shuck the clams, you should do the following steps.